azizp128/data-science-projects/exploring-nyc-public-school-test-result-scores/README.md

 You have been tasked with answering three key questions about New York City (NYC) public school SAT performance.

+> [!NOTE]
+> The project inspiration comes from DataCamp’s [Exploring NYC Public School Test Result Scores](https://app.datacamp.com/learn/projects/exploring_nyc_public_school_test_result_scores/) project, which served as the foundation for this work.
+> All code and insights in this project are my own.

 # Dataset
 ### **schools.csv**